cazala/decentraland-redux-chess-app/README.md

  })
 ```

-The last thing we need to do on the redux side is modifying the Analysis Middleware to handle the "checkmate":
+The last thing we need to do on the Redux side is to modify the Analysis Middleware to handle the "checkmate" action:

 ```diff
 // src/modules/middleware/analysis-middleware.js